 Your School Council is just one of the many ways that Fitzharrys students develop leadership skills and make a tangible contribution to school life.

 The voice and opinion of Fitzharrys students really matters.
 Your views have an impact in shaping all areas of school life.
-Whether you stand as a Form Rep or just contribute through form discussions, you can make a difference.
+Whether you stand as a School Councillor or just contribute through form discussions, you can make a difference.

 Working together with teachers and governors, our School Council has had a key role in securing a wide range of improvements at Fitzharrys, including: